How to Become an Elementary School Teacher

 Qualities of an Elementary School Teacher

 A career as an elementary school teacher comes with many benefits, including solid growth potential.
-According to the Bureau of Labor Statistics (BLS), elementary school teachers are supposed to observe about 12 percent career growth nationwide between 2012 and 2022.
+According to the Bureau of Labor Statistics (BLS), elementary school teachers are supposed to observe about 4% career growth nationwide between 2019 and 2029.

 What are the Requirements for Teaching Elementary School?